-The FGDP's Antimicrobial Prescribing for General Dental Practitioners makes clear that patients should routinely be examined clinically by the prescriber before being prescribed antibiotics, or any other POM.
+The FGDP's Antimicrobial Prescribing in Dentistry makes clear that patients should routinely be examined clinically by the prescriber before being prescribed antibiotics, or any other POM.
 Save for Patient Group Directions, which cannot be used for antibiotics, a dental hygienist can only administer or dispense a POM to a patient with a valid prescription from a dentist.

 Without an examination, a dentist cannot adequately determine the patient's clinical condition and decide whether antibiotics are appropriate, and, if so, which antibiotic should be prescribed, in what dose and for what duration.

 The GDC's Scope of Practice for dental hygienists does not include the assessment of patients with acute infections for the remote prescription of antibiotics by a dentist.
 A dental hygienist seeing a patient with an acute infection has an obligation to refer the patient to a dentist promptly, whether the patient is being treated on referral from a dentist or under Direct Access.
 The GDC's guidance on Direct Access requires the hygienist to have a clearly established path of referral to a dentist for patients needing to be seen by a dentist.

 With regard to local anaesthetics, the GDC's Scope of Practice permits a dental hygienist to administer infiltration and inferior dental block analgesia, but because local anaesthetics are POMs and dental hygienists do not have prescribing rights, they need either a valid Patient Group Direction or a patient specific direction from a dentist who has examined the patient.

 A patient specific direction requires a dentist to record - usually in the patient's clinical records - the local anaesthetic to be administered, the treatment for which it is to be used, the dose or maximum dose, and the route(s) to be used (ie, infiltration and/or inferior dental block).